keboola/connection-docs/tutorial/load/googledrive.md

 ## Configure Google Drive Extractor

-Go to **Components -- Extractors** in Keboola Connection and click the **Add New extractor** button:
+Go to **Components -- Extractors** in Keboola Connection and click the **Add New Extractor** button:

 {: .image-popup}
 ![Extractors Overview Screenshot](/tutorial/load/extractor-intro-0.png)

-Use the search box to find the *Google Drive* extractor and click on it.
+Use the search box to find the *Google Drive* extractor.
+Once you find it, click on it.

 {: .image-popup}
 ![Extractors Overview Screenshot](/tutorial/load/extractor-intro.png)